savoy32/docs/_tr-feat/Voice.md

 In Turkish, that this is a feature of verbs.
 Not to be caused with causative case of nouns in some languages.

 In causative constructions the subject is the entity "causing" the action.
-It generally translate to English as 'cause/make/have/let/allow' someone to perform action described by the main verb.
+It is generally translated into English as 'cause/make/have/let/allow' someone to perform an action described by the main verb.
-Many (lexicalized) verbs that have unrelated roots in other languages are formed are related by the causative suffix in Turkish, e.g., _öl-_ "die" and _öl-<b>dür</b>_ "kill" (to cause someone to die).
+Many (lexicalized) verbs that have unrelated roots in other languages are formed by the causative suffix in Turkish, e.g., _öl-_ "die" and _öl-<b>dür</b>_ "kill" (to cause someone to die).
 Causative suffix is quite productive.
-Multiple causative suffixes can be attached to a verb, and the number of causative suffixes are theoretically unbounded.
+Multiple causative suffixes can be attached to a verb, and the number of causative suffixes is theoretically unbounded.
-In practice, however, the cases where more than two causative suffixes attached to a verb is rather rare.
+In practice, however, the cases where more than two causative suffixes are attached to a verb are rather rare.
 Often, two or more causative suffixes are used for emphasis and do not express multiple levels of causation.

 (**TODO:** multiple causatives need a solution.
 See this [issue](https://github.com/UniversalDependencies/docs/issues/197) for details.)